cpuandram/pimap-repro/README.md

 scripts/                 smoke-test and full-rebuild helpers
 ```

+## Acknowledgments

+LLMs were used to assist with code cleanup, repository organization, documentation, and reproducibility checks.
+The scientific method, implementation choices, numerical results, and final code review remain the responsibility of the author.

 ## License and Citation

 The code is released under the MIT License; see `LICENSE`.
 Citation metadata